 Due to GPS technology, most all the summit elevations have been raised at least a few feet so, it's very possible that if someone has already GPS'd Trinchera, the updated height could very well be different than stated here.

-The information within this geology section--including the image--was discovered via a Google search.
+NOTE: The information within this geology section--including the image--was discovered via a Google search.
 I attempted to contact the source for permission to use this information.
 Those attempts failed.
 However, I have included credit to him from the webpage he published which is no longer available.